How Cultured Chicken is Made

 • Cell density: Companies achieving “60-90 g/L” vs Humbird’s 60 g/L maximum projection

-Production COGS for cell mass now “$10-15/kg, with some leading-edge companies achieving costs below $10/kg” — up to 50% lower than the 2021 projections.
+Per the same report, production COGS for cell mass are claimed to be “$10-15/kg, with some leading-edge companies claiming costs below $10/kg” — up to 50% lower than the 2021 projections.
+Note: these claims come from a Lever VC report authored by CM investors and have not been independently verified.

 Cell density is one of the most important parameters for cost:

-30 g/L 33 liters 100% (baseline)
+30 g/L 33 liters 100% (baseline) ~$33/kg

-100 g/L 10 liters 30%
+100 g/L 10 liters 30% ~$10/kg

-200 g/L 5 liters 15%
+200 g/L 5 liters 15% ~$5/kg

 Higher density means: